Alerts

 Mendix Cloud automatically monitors the health and status of apps that are deployed on cloud nodes.
 To access the information gathered in this way, follow these steps:

-1. From the Developer Portal, open the app that you want to monitor.
+1. From Apps, open the app that you want to monitor.

 2. In the navigation pane, click Alerts.
 This displays the status of your app node in various categories.